 - Foot structure problems such as flat feet; and

-- Gait, or running style problems such as pronation.
+- Gait, or running style problems such as pronation and supination.

 Immediate Treatment for Knee Pain

 Firstly, be sure to remove the cause of the problem.
 Whether is be an overload problem, or a biomechanical problem, make sure steps are taken to remove the cause.

 The basic treatment for knee pain that results from ITB Syndrome is no different to most other soft tissue injuries.
 Immediately following the onset of any knee pain, the R.I.C.E.R. regimen should be applied.
 This involves Rest, Ice, Compression, Elevation, and Referral to an appropriate professional for an accurate diagnosis.
 It is critical that the R.I.C.E.R. regimen be implemented for at least the first 48 to 72 hours.
 Doing this will give you the best possible chance of a complete and full recovery.

 Ongoing Treatment and Prevention